MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 ### MIM administration

 Once users and groups have been migrated, then an administrator can further configure in MIM the role assignments linking users as candidates for activation into roles.
-They can also configure the MIM policies for approval and Azure MFA.
+They can also configure the MIM policies for approval.

 MIM administration requires that the MIM and AD components of the bastion environment be online.